fjperezgrau/viodom/README.md

 * tf (tf/tfMessage): Publishes the transform from odom to base_link.

 # Demo
-The package includes a launch file with parameters tuned and ready to use with a recorded bagfile that can be downloaded from https://drive.google.com/open?id=0B3msAWZJELBTYXg3OE0zWmd0eVU
+The package includes a launch file with parameters ready to use with a dataset recorded at CATEC.
+This dataset includes images, IMU data and ground-truth localization taken from a VICON motion capture system.
+The bagfile can be downloaded from https://drive.google.com/open?id=0B3msAWZJELBTYXg3OE0zWmd0eVU

 # Citing
 If you use viodom in an academic context, please cite the following publication: